GeorgeHernandez/GeorgeHernandez/Opinions.md

 # 1. My opinions

-On this page I share some of my opinions to express myself and maka a minor contribution to society.
+Here are some of my opinions to express myself in my own idiom and to maka a minor contribution to society.
+In short, I'm just muttering to myself on GitHub.

-I'm not here to write long elaborate manifestos about everything, but rather to make short expressive statements on select subjects in my own idiom.

-I'm not here to totally change the world.
-I'm not doing a sophisticated coordinated campaign utilizing every social media platform.
-Rather I'm just muttering to myself on GitHub.

 - [1.
 My opinions](#1-my-opinions)
     - [1.1.
 SHOULD](#11-should)